AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-34469-magento-patch-wrong-store-code-specified-for-cart.md

 1. Adobe Commerce backend is configured to have two store views (with store codes: default, second).
 1. The user creates a shopping cart using the default store code.
-1. The user tries to retrieve this cart using the second store code in the<tt>Store</tt>request header.
+1. The user tries to retrieve this cart using the second store code in the `Store` request header.

 <u>Expected results</u>: